ROOFING | ROOF REPAIR

 Can a Roof Leak Cause Mold Growth?

 Yes — and faster than most people expect.
-Mold only needs 24 to 48 hours of moisture to start colonizing.
-An attic with wet insulation and no airflow is basically a petri dish.
+According to the EPA's guide to mold and moisture, wet materials need to be dried within 24 to 48 hours to prevent mold growth.
+Miss that window, and an attic with wet insulation and no airflow is basically a petri dish.

 The problem with mold in the attic is that you usually don't smell it until it's already a significant problem.
 By then you might be looking at professional mold remediation on top of whatever the roof repair costs.